 In 2012 the overall price of the French ChallengeCanoëBéton was conquered.
 In 2013 many prices were won in Utrecht, and for the 3th time in a row we conquered the overall price in the German BetonKanuRegatta in Nurnberg.
 In 2014 the heavies canoe ever was produced by the BetonBrouwers weighing 1156 kilo.
-This canoe obviously wasn't the fastest of the race, but seemed the have excellent usage as a tribune or bbq.
+This canoe obviously wasn't the fastest of the race, but seemed to have excellent usage as a tribune or bbq.
+In 2015 they obtained both the National and the European title, making it one of the best years in history.